centau/vide/docs/api/strict-mode.md

 6. Checks for duplicate nested properties at same depth.
 7. Better error reporting and stack traces + creation traces of property bindings.

-By rerunning sources and effects, any side-effects are made more apparent.
-This also helps ensure that cleanups are being handled correctly.
+By rerunning derived sources and effects twice each time they update,it helps ensure that derived source computations are pure, and that any cleanups made in derived sources or effects are done correctly.

 Accidental yielding within reactive scopes can break Vide's reactive graph, which strict mode can catch.